Network segmentation for vehicle telemetry in Home Assistant

 High-level Design

 Put the vehicle bridge, dongle, or gateway on its own VLAN.
-Keep Home Assistant on another trusted segment.
+Keep Home Assistant on a separate trusted segment.
 If you run MQTT, place the broker on the trusted side and let only the bridge publish to a narrow topic tree.
 Home Assistant subscribes to those topics and nothing else.
 If the vehicle needs cloud access, allow only the specific outbound destinations it requires, not open access to the internet.

 Implementation Plan

-Start with network layout.
+Start with the network layout.
 Create the VLANs, give them clear subnets, and tag the switch ports or Wi-Fi SSIDs that need them.
 Then write firewall rules that block all inter-VLAN traffic by default.
 Open only the paths you need, and log the first pass so you can see what breaks.

 Next, set up MQTT with a dedicated account for the bridge.
 Give it publish rights only for the vehicle topics it needs.
 Then add Home Assistant subscriptions and test each sensor or command one by one.
-If the car bridge depends on cloud services, document the exact endpoints and keep the allow list tight.
+If the vehicle bridge depends on cloud services, document the exact endpoints and keep the allow list tight.

 Last, harden the edges.
 Disable UPnP on the segment that holds the vehicle gear.
 Keep DNS under control.
 If you can pin the bridge to static IPs, do it.
 DHCP surprises are a brilliant way to waste an evening.